mprsic/performa365docs/docs/howto/enroll_learner_to_course.rst

 Dynamic assignments
 ***************************

+.. tip:: This type of assignment is used for recurring tasks.
+For example, anyone in your company who is working with personal information needs to be familiar with Data Protection Act.
+Those people will usually be added to groups, and the service will go through these groups every day to see if there are any new users elligible for the task.
+If so, they will be automatically assigned the course.

 #.
 Click on the action button **Add dynamic assignment**.
 #.
 The first step of Add/Edit wizard opens up below.